-The District employs a watershed approach to select and prioritize the water resources and natural systems within the groundwater contribution area and major river basins of northwest Florida.
+The District employs a watershed approach to select and prioritize the water resources and natural systems within the groundwater contribution areas and major river basins of northwest Florida.
 Primary among the considerations in this process are how specific floodplain or buffer areas help satisfy the District's water resources and natural system protection objectives; the availability of funds; the seller's willingness; how different areas fit into the District's land management strategy; and the size, accessibility, and overall condition of each property.
 Recommendations from interest groups, landowners, local governments, agency representatives, and other interested parties are given full consideration in the acquisition process.
+Existing water management areas (WMAs) include the Perdido River, Escambia River, Blackwater River, Yellow River, Garcon Point, Choctawhatchee River/Holmes Creek, Econfina Creek, Chipola River, and Apalachicola River.

 Subject to receiving funding, the District's acquisition efforts this year will focus on the purchase of fee simple or less than fee simple (Conservation Easements) projects that protect the quality and quantity of water that flows into and out of springs.
-The District's acquisition efforts will focus on acquiring fee or less than fee simple interest in properties located within the Jackson Blue, Chipola, Econfina, and Wakulla Springs Groundwater Contribution Areas.
-Existing WMAs include the Perdido River, Escambia River, Blackwater River, Yellow River, Garcon Point, Choctawhatchee River/Holmes Creek, Econfina Creek, Chipola River, and Apalachicola River.
+The District's acquisition efforts will focus on acquiring fee or less than fee simple interest in properties located within the Jackson Blue, Chipola, Econfina, and Wakulla Springs groundwater contribution areas.

-In developing the annual update, District staff review projects proposed by DEP's Division of State Lands in order to minimize redundancy and facilitate an efficient and mutually supportive land acquisition effort.
+In developing the annual update, District staff review projects proposed by DEP's Division of State Lands to minimize redundancy and facilitate an efficient and mutually supportive land-acquisition effort.